eoghanmcilwaine/wordpress-plugin-math-input-with-mathquill/readme.txt

 == Screenshots ==

-1. The "Direct math input" block in the blocks list, and a sample equation in the editor.
+1. Using the "Direct math input" block to insert some equations.

 == Changelog ==